Man who stormed Capitol in caveman costume gets prison

 Mostofsky had asked the judge for mercy, saying he was ashamed of his “contribution to the chaos of that day.”

-“I feel sorry for the officers that had to deal with that chaos,” said Mostofsky, who must report to prison on or after June 5.
+“I feel sorry for the officers that had to deal with that chaos,” said Mostofsky, who must report to prison in approximately one month.

+Mostofsky was carrying a walking stick and dressed in a furry costume when he joined the mob that attacked the Capitol.
+He told a friend that the costume expressed his belief that “even a caveman” would know that the 2020 presidential election was stolen from former President Donald Trump.

+Also on Friday, a federal judge agreed to postpone a trial in July for members of the far-right Oath Keepers militia group charged with conspiring to forcefully halt the peaceful transfer of power after President Joe Biden’s 2020 electoral victory.

+A Tennessee man, Albuquerque Head, pleaded guilty on Friday to assaulting Metropolitan Police Department Officer Michael Fanone.
+Head pulled Fanone into a crowd of rioters who beat him, shocked him with a stun gun and stole his badge and police radio.
+An Iowa man, Kyle Young, pleaded guilty on Thursday to assaulting Fanone, who was seriously injured by rioters and has since testified before Congress about the attack.

+More than 160 defendants have been sentenced, including over 60 who have been sentenced to terms of imprisonment ranging from 14 days to five years and three months.

-Federal sentencing guidelines in his case recommended a prison sentence ranging from 10 months to 16 months.
+In Mostofsky’s case, federal sentencing guidelines recommended a prison sentence ranging from 10 months to 16 months.
 Prosecutors recommended a sentence of 15 months in prison followed by three years of supervised release.

 Mostofsky was one of the first rioters to enter the restricted area around the Capitol and among the first to breach the building itself, through the Senate Wing doors, according to prosecutors.
 He pushed against a police barrier that officers were trying to move and stole a Capitol Police bulletproof vest and riot shield, prosecutors said.